machingclee/machingclee.github.io/static/media/014-mobileapp.7da2ec8b.md

 #### My Role to This Project

 This is a full-stack project for Wonderbricks Limited in which I am in charge of **85% ~ 90%** of the work including
-- All visual effects for frontend and
+- All visual effects for frontend
-- All business logic in backend with appropriate data model for the frontend.
+- All business logic in backend with appropriate data model for the frontend and
+- Debugging of the work from junior developers

 #### Custom Animated Components and Components Wrapped as a Class